How to make money on TikTok in 2026

 Most TikTok creators earn around $20–$40 for every million views, so don’t count on the TikTok Creator Rewards program as a full-time income.
 Think of it as a bonus that grows with your audience.
 To improve your RPM, focus on premium content that keeps people watching and avoid reused clips – originality is what helps your videos perform better and earn more.

 Make money from your phone by streaming on TikTok.
-When you go on TikTok live, people who watch can send virtual gifts – sometimes just stickers or emojis.
+Many users join lives daily, so showing up consistently helps you capture attention.
+When you go on TikTok live, people who watch can send virtual gifts and support creators in real time.
 Those turn into diamonds inside the app, and later you can cash them out.

 Here’s how it works: